 - Simultaneous – Each website/server you access will take a unique route.
 Accessing multiple different websites will give you numerous, unique multi-hop configurations and IP addresses at the same time, corresponding to the location of the website server and the last VPN server in the cascade.

 - Server-side – This feature is activated server-side, meaning every time you access the VPN network, NeuroRouting will be active (unless you disable it from the member dashboard).
 This also means it will work on any device – from routers to Mac OS and Android.
-Finally, NeuroRouting works with OpenVPN (any configuration) as well as IPSec/IKEv2, which can be used natively on most operating systems with an app.
+Finally, NeuroRouting works with OpenVPN (any configuration) as well as IPSec/IKEv2, which can be used natively on most operating systems.

 The image below shows NeuroRouting in action, with the user connected to a VPN server in Iceland, while accessing four different websites located in different parts of the world.